| | | | | | | | | |

 Can Palak Paneer be Frozen?

 Yes!
-Palak paneer freezes exceptionally well — Meaning that freezing compromises neither the taste nor texture of the curry.
+This palak paneer dhaba style recipe freezes exceptionally well — Meaning that freezing compromises neither the taste nor texture of the curry.
 Wait for the curry to cool completely, then use a freezer-safe container and freeze for up to three months.

 You can heat the curry directly from frozen or leave it to thaw.
 When reheating on the stovetop or the microwave, stir the dish frequently and ensure it’s piping hot before serving.